deimusmeister/MarkerBasedAR/README.md

 #!!!The source code is dirty and can really be optimized.
 But still its a working version!!!

 --------------------------------------------------------------------------------
-To build & run the projects for the book:
+To build & run the project
 --------------------------------------------------------------------------------
 - Download Android OpenCV from "http://opencv.org/"
 - Extract the downloaded archive into the project's directory